bitburner-official/bitburner-src/markdown/bitburner.ns.readport.md

 RAM cost: 0 GB

-This function is used to read data from a port.
-It returns the first element in the specified port while removing that element.
-If the port is empty, the string “NULL PORT DATA” will be returned.
+Read data from that port.
+A port is a serialized queue.
+This function will remove the first element from that queue and return it.
+If the queue is empty, then the string “NULL PORT DATA” will be returned.